expo/expo/guides/releasing/Quality Assurance.md

 > Make sure to use the "Expo Go (versioned)" target on iOS.

+- Run `expo init -t blank@sdk-x` for each supported SDK version.
+- Run `expo start` and ensure the project loads without crashing.
-- Run `expo init -t blank@sdk-x` for each supported SDK version and ensure the project loads without crashing.
+- Run `expo start --force-manifest-type=expo-updates` and ensure the project loads without crashing.